kenrickyuan/cardmarket-export-script/README.md

 - **Refresh CardMarket page** - See changes instantly
 - **Check console** for development logs and errors

+> **Cache Busting**: If you don't see changes after refresh, the browser may be caching the script.
+Add a version parameter to force reload: `http://localhost:3000/?v=123` (increment the number for each test)

 ### Build Commands

 | Command | Description |